karthikmoulya/obsidian/React Nattive/Button.md

 React Native's Button is a simple component that renders a native-styled button.
-You can set a label, color, and an action when it's p
+You can set a label, color, and an action when it's pressed.

+Example

+export default function ButtonExample(){
+	const handlePress = () => {
+	}
+}